Experience Overview

 Key information

 Recommended arrival time: You can arrive at any time today.
-There will be a welcome briefing in the evening, but if you miss it the leader will update you separately.
+There will be a welcome briefing on the morning of Day 2.

 Airport: Aeropuerto Internacional Benito Juárez, Mexico City (MEX)